Mount Nittany Physician Group Flu Shot Clinics

 At the drive thru clinics, can more than one person in a vehicle receive a flu vaccination?

 • Absolutely and we encourage this!
 As long as each person has an appointment, we will be able to provide vaccinations to more than one individual in a vehicle.
-We ask that you bring the consent form and checklist for each individual who will receive the vaccine.
+We ask that you bring the completed checklist for each individual who will receive the vaccine.